isomerpages/govtech-gobusiness/_browse-all-licences-EMA/Electricity-Retailer.md

 **Additional Information**

+<p><strong>Fees</strong><br>
-<p>The annual licence fee is payable each April for the Financial Year starting 1 April.
+The annual licence fee is payable each April for the Financial Year starting 1 April.
 The initial licence fee payable upon issuance of the licence is pro-rated based on the number of days remaining in the current Financial Year.</p>
+<p><strong>Contact Details</strong><br>
-<p>You may contact EMA directly if you require further details on the fees for each licence class.</p>
+You may contact EMA directly if you require further details on the fees for each licence class.</p>

 ### Documents Needed